EESSI/docs/docs/test-suite/writing-portable-tests.md

     hooks.set_compact_process_binding(self)
 ```

-For pure MPI codes, it will bind rank 0 to core 0, rank 1 to core 1, etc. For hybrid codes (MPI + OpenMP, or otherwise codes that do both multiprocessing and multithreading at the same time), it will bind to consequitive sets of cores.
+For pure MPI codes, it will bind rank 0 to core 0, rank 1 to core 1, etc. For hybrid codes (MPI + OpenMP, or otherwise codes that do both multiprocessing and multithreading at the same time), it will bind to consecuitive sets of cores.
 E.g. if a single process uses 4 cores, it will bind rank 0 to cores 0-3, rank 1 to cores 4-7, etc.

 To impose this binding, the hook sets environment variables that should be respected by the parallel launcher used to launch your application.
 Check the [TODO: API Documentation] to see which parallel launchers are currently supported.
 The use of this hook is optional, but generally recommended for all multiprocessing codes.